aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/_index.md

 ## What is “create 3d animation” with Aspose.3D?
 Creating 3D animation means defining motion for objects, cameras, or lights over time and exporting the result as an animated 3D file (e.g., GLTF, FBX).
 Aspose.3D provides a fluent API that lets you script these transformations without a heavyweight engine.

-## Why use Aspose.3D for animation and rendering?
+## Why create 3D animation with Aspose.3D?
 - **Cross‑platform support** – works seamlessly with .NET and Java.
 - **No external dependencies** – no need for native graphics libraries.
 - **Rich format coverage** – load, render, convert, and save dozens of 3D file types.
 - **High‑performance rendering** – optimized for both CPU and GPU pipelines.
+- **Straight‑forward licensing** – a single license covers all platforms, making it easy to move from prototype to production.

 ## Prerequisites
 - .NET 6+ **or** Java 11+ installed.